We are delighted to speak with Ginger Brown. In this interview, Ginger shares great ideas for inclusive classrooms.

 Also, I trained teachers on how to construct and manage inclusive classrooms.

 There are so many resources and blogs now available on websites for teachers to stay current on best practices.
 This year, the CTEBVI, California Transcribers Educators for Blind and Visually Impaired Conference is free and virtual, April 15-17th.
 Registration is at Ctevh.org.

 You were recognized as California State Teacher of the Year.
 Tell us more about the award and your work.

 Ginger: I was honored to be selected as a California Teacher of the Year in 1998.
 My district and school were very supportive, giving me time off to do speeches throughout the state.
 The highlight was meeting other State Teachers of the year, sharing strategies and networking for support and new ideas.
 It was humbling and inspiring to meet a large group of outstanding teachers.
 The highlight was being invited with all the State teachers to meet the President and our congressional representative.
 I didn’t know I could be that nervous.

 Later on, I was invited with 5 other preschool teachers to participate in a federal grant to support states to develop high quality preschool programs.
 I also am very proud that I influenced general Ed staff that I met over the years to return to school and graduate with a special education or visually impairment credential.

 Thank you for taking the time to do this interview!

-About the interviewer: SPEL is an educational startup.“Merscythe: Adventures with the Codue” is a digital textbook with an adventure story and tutorials for introducing students to Python programming.
+About the interviewer: SPEL Technologies, Inc. (Smart Products for Everyday Living) is a technical company.“Merscythe: Adventures with the Codue” is a digital textbook with an adventure story and tutorials for introducing students to Python programming.